ee538/final-project-aditya-anulekh/REPORT.md

 ### `TopologicalSort`

+RUNTIME COMPLEXITY: O(E+V); where E: number of edges; V: number of vertices

 * This is a utility function that is called recursively from the `DeliveringTrojan` function
 * The function calls itself on all **unvisited** nodes
 * A node is added to the `result` vector when all the neighbors of the node are visited

 The final result vector is the reverse of the list formed by the helper function.
 This is the topological sort

+There are miscalleaneous functions - `ReadDependenciesFromCSVFile` and `ReadLocationsFromCSVFile` additionally used to read the locations and the dependencies files needed for topological sort

 ## Cycle Detection

+### `GetSubgraph`

+* Given four coordinates - the left and right longitides and the top and bottom latitudes, this function calculates if a node is present in the square created by the four points
+* It returns all nodes present in the square.
+These nodes form a subgraph which is later used to create a graph for cycle detection

+### `CycleDetectionHelper`

+* Visit the node only if it is in the subgraph obtained using the function - `GetSubgraph`.
+Then mark the node as visited.
+* Find all the unvisited neighboring nodes of the current node.
+* If the node is unvisited, then we call this function on itself recursively.
+* If we reach a node that is already visited, and if it is not connected to its parent, then we conclude that we have found a cycle.

+### `CycleDetection`

+RUNTIME COMPLEXITY: O(E+V); where E: number of edges; V: number of vertices

+* Check if there is a cycle within a square graph
+* Implementation:
+    * Use a helper function - `CycleDetectionHelper` recursively
+    * DFS approach
+* Algorithm:
+    * We first create an unordered map - `visited` to store the visited nodes
+    * Then we initialize this `visited` map to `False`
+    * Then we call the recursive function introduced above on each child of the current node just like in the DFS algorithm.
+This  The recursion ends once we reach an already visited node node.

+## FindNearby

+RUNTIME COMPLEXITY: O(Nlog(N)); where N is the number of data points
+### `FindNearby`

+* Given a class name C, a location name L and a radius (number) r, this function finds the 'k' nearest locations in class C on the map near L with the range of r and return a vector of string ids.
+* Algorithm:
+    * We create a priority queue to store the distance from the source to the node (min heap)
+    * Then we get the locationid of the Location name 'L'
+    * We iterate through all the data points to check if the given `attributeName` exists in the attributes of the node.
+If yes, we add it to the priority queue.
+We also calculate the distance between location and the node and add it to the priority queue
+    * We then check for the top 'k' nearest nodes in the priority queue and pop them if they lie within the distance 'r'.
+And if the queue is empty, we return an empty string.

+## Future Work and Learnings:

+### Future Work:
+* 3-opt and Genetic algorithm for Travelling Salesperson Problem

+### Learnings:
+* Using a heap over a vector reduces time complexity in cases where sorting is important
+* Using Dynamic Programming in algorithms reduces the call stack and improves the runtime of the program
+* Building an end-to-end C++ application